ParichayNITW/OPTIM2/docs/optimizer_trim_walkthrough.md

 #### Counting the combinations the solver really touches

-With the trims in place, the worst case inside an hour is `4 stations × 12,000` evaluations = **48,000 station-option tests**.
+With the trims in place, the worst case inside an hour is `7,200 + (3 × 5,800) = 24,600` evaluations.
 The untrimmed alternative (all station options × all carried states) would have been hundreds of millions of tests.
 The K-state pruning therefore removes >99% of the work while still keeping the best candidates in every bucket.

 ### 4. Final count of options explored for the pipeline

-Across the four stations the solver touches at most 48,000 option/state pairs in an hour after trimming and K-state pruning.
-Over a 24-hour optimisation that is `48,000 × 24 = 1,152,000` evaluations, which the current implementation handles comfortably.
+Across the four stations the solver touches at most 24,600 option/state pairs in an hour after trimming and K-state pruning.
+Over a 24-hour optimisation that is `24,600 × 24 = 590,400` evaluations, which the current implementation handles comfortably.
 Every surviving option is still combined with every surviving state, so the DP continues to search the full space defined by the trimmed station lists and therefore can still find the global minimum within that space.